kyarusii/AssetLens/README_KOREAN.md

 openupm add com.calci.assetlens
 ```

-### Editable Mode by FileSystem (Not Recommended)
+### 직접 다운로드 (권장되지 않음)
 - Move to `ProjectRoot\Packages`
 - Run command in terminal.
 ```bash
 git clone https://github.com/seonghwan-dev/AssetLens
 ```

-## QuickStart
+## 시작하기
 - Execute `Tools/Asset Lens/Index All Assets` in MenuItem and wait until complete.
 - Configure `Asset Lens` settings in `Edit/Project Settings...` in MenuItem.
 - Select an asset you want to know which asset references it and run `Find References In Project` context menu.

 ## Fundamentals
-- Create a cache file per a asset file, see also [RefData.cs](Editor/Reference/Model/RefData.cs)
+- Create a cache file per a asset file, see also [RefData.cs](Editor/Model/RefData.cs)
-- Detect asset changes from `AssetPostprocessor`, see also [AssetLensPostprocessor.cs](Editor/Reference/Callback/ReferencePostprocessor.cs)
+- Detect asset changes from `AssetPostprocessor`, see also [AssetLensPostprocessor.cs](Editor/Callback/AssetLensPostprocessor.cs)
-- Detect an attempt to delete an asset from `AssetModificationProcessor`, see also [AssetLensModification.cs](Editor/Reference/Callback/ReferenceModification.cs)
+- Detect an attempt to delete an asset from `AssetModificationProcessor`, see also [AssetLensModification.cs](Editor/Callback/AssetLensModification.cs)

 ## Features
 - Display asset usage count in inspector.